Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/3 Research Software Management/02_FAIR-software.md

 - The slide presentation should broadly cover an overview of the FAIR4RS Principles.
 - Slides and activity materials from the Netherlands eScience Center can be reused, with attribution provided in accordance with the CC BY 4.0 licence.
 - One possible persistent identifier for software is the "SoftWare Heritage persistent IDentifier" (SWHID).
-More information can be found in Resource 7.
+More information can be found in Resource&nbsp;7.

 ### Resources